VividCortex/robustly/README.md

 If you are using `robustly.Run()` to make your code resilient to errors, it is a very good idea to deliberately inject errors and make sure they are indeed handled.
 You can easily miss a detail such as a potentially crashing function that is called as a goroutine.

+## Contributing

+Contributions are welcome.
+Please send a pull request!

+## License

+This program is (c) VividCortex 2013, and is licensed under the MIT license.
+Please see the LICENSE file.